godspeedsystems/gs-documentation/docs/event_sources/standardized_event_schema.md

             validation_error: <% inputs.validation_error %>
   ```
 ### Cron event
 Cron jobs are a standard method of scheduling tasks to run on your server.
-Cron is a service running in the background that will execute commands (jobs) at a specified time, or at a regular interval.
+Cron is a service running in the background that will execute commands (jobs) at a specified time or at a regular interval.
 Jobs and their schedules are defined in a configuration file called a crontab.
 Refer [Cron plugin](https://github.com/godspeedsystems/gs-plugins/tree/main/plugins/cron-as-eventsource#godspeed-plugin-cron-as-eventsource) repository to know more about it.

 ```yaml
 # event for Scheduling a task for every minute.